 As for breakfast, well they’ve changed things a bit so you queue longer getting to the breakfast room but then they monitor the amount of people going through.
 This means you can easily get to all the food without having to wade through 5 rows of people.
 It also means less people are going to sit down at the same time, so even though it was busy we always got a seat straight away and never had more than 1 or 2 people in front of us for juice, coffee and milk.
 All seemed so much more civilised than previous visits and the food was lovely and fresh.

-Lucas was absolutely thrilled to be staying in a Lightning McQueen hotel and both my wife Denise and I really liked it too.
+My son was absolutely thrilled to be staying in a Lightning McQueen hotel and both my wife and I really liked it, too.
 The rooms were incredibly clean and all the furniture was new.
-When the exterior has been completed Hotel Santa Fe is going to be a really fun place to stay, not that it isn’t part way there already.
+When the exterior has been completed, Hotel Santa Fe is going to be a really fun place to stay, not that it isn’t part way there already.
 I wouldn’t hesitate to book Hotel Santa Fe again for future trips and look forward to seeing it once all the external renovations have been completed.